Advanced search

 Macular oedema

-Patients with a history of diabetes mellitus, uveitis, or underlying/co-existing retinal disease, are at increased risk of macular oedema during etrasimod therapy (see section 4.8).
-It is recommended that patients with a history of diabetes mellitus, uveitis, or retinal disease undergo an ophthalmic evaluation near treatment initiation with etrasimod and have follow-up evaluations while receiving therapy.
+Patients with a history of diabetes mellitus, uveitis, and/or underlying/co-existing retinal disease, are at increased risk of macular oedema during etrasimod therapy (see section 4.8).
+It is recommended that these patients undergo an ophthalmic evaluation prior to treatment initiation with etrasimod and have follow-up evaluations while receiving therapy.

 Patients who present with visual symptoms of macular oedema should be evaluated and, if confirmed, treatment with etrasimod should be discontinued.
 A decision on whether etrasimod should be re-initiated after resolution needs to take into account the potential benefits and risks for the individual patient.